datazip-inc/olake/README.md

     - `config.json`: This file contains the configuration settings for OLake.
 You can find the file format and detailed information [here](https://github.com/datazip-inc/olake/tree/master/drivers/mongodb#config-file).

     - `write.json`: This file is used to specify the destination and write settings.
 Ensure that the `local_path` field is set to `/mnt/config`.
+To enable Level 1 flattening, set the `normalization` key to `true` in the `write.json` configuration file.
     ### Example Structure of `write.json`:
     Example (For Local):
     ```
     {
       "type": "PARQUET",
          "writer": {
-           "normalization":true,
+           "normalization":false,
            "local_path": "./examples/reader"
       }
     }